Lecture Topic: Read This Before

 exclusively in a Times New Roman 12 pt font.

-document header is required for all your assignments.
-If you do not know
+header is required for all your assignments.
+If you do not know how to

 - An MLA

-typing on the very first blank line of text that is available to you, and
+begin typing on the very first blank line of text that is available to

-there is never an instance where it is acceptable to use your enter key an
+you, and there is never an instance where it is acceptable to use your

-extra time, so that you create extra blank lines.
-Just maintain strict
+enter key an extra time, so that you create extra blank lines.
+Just

 - Use a